As you can easily understand from the title, we will discuss how Google Analytics can help us analyze our website’s social traffic.

-So, before answering that let’s assume you all understand why Google analytics is important i n general if that’s the case let’s move on.
+So, before answering that, let’s assume you all understand why Google analytics is important in general – if that’s the case, let’s move on.

-According to Statista 4% of overall traffic comes from social media and 5 % from mobile visits.
+According to Statista, 4% of overall traffic comes from social media and 5 % from mobile visits.

-Moving towards the topic lets jump to how can Google analytics be used for finding social traffic.
+Moving towards the topic, let’s jump to how Google Analytics can be used for finding social traffic.

-First Step is to log in to your Google Analytics account and then click the Acquisition tab.
-After you have done that click the ‘Social” tab.
+The First Step is to log in to your Google Analytics account and then click the Acquisition tab.
+After you have done that, click the ‘Social” tab.